dumbykel-ai/swagwise-content-hub/content/clusters/i-hate-how-i-look-in-photos-the-real-reason-why.md

 ---
 title: "I Hate How I Look in Photos: The Real Reason Why"
-description: "You look in the mirror and think, "Okay, this outfit works."
-You feel good.
-You leave the house confident."
+description: "You look in the mirror and feel good about your outfit, then see a photo and wonder who that person is.
+Heres why photos feel different."
 slug: "i-hate-how-i-look-in-photos-the-real-reason-why"
 date: "2025-01-12"
 author: "Swagwise Team"